kahlow/YTC-Dev-PreCourse/variables/variables.md

     <EXPLOSIONS>

 Wait a minute, you can’t add 2 + frosted flakes!
 That doesn’t make sense!
-It’s easy to see that you can’t add text to a number but what you don’t realize is that we’re already beginning to understand the concept of Types.!
+It’s easy to see that you can’t add text to a number but what you don’t realize is that we’re already beginning to understand the concept of Types.
 In a lot of programming languages variables have types.
 Types restrict what type of content you can put into your variables.
 For a calculator that adds numbers, you’ll only want numbers in your variables.
 Let’s look at some different Types.

 Most languages contains these types: